Main page Site news

 two-bar Gann swings

-Let's look at the price chart and see where Gann's two-bar swings are:
+Let’s look at the price chart to find where the two-bar Gann swings occur:

 two-bar swings on the chart

-The beginning of a two-bar swing is determined only by the presence of two consecutive candles updating the highs or lows up or down.
-In the chart above, the beginning of these swings is indicated by the numbers “1 and 2” - 4 upper swings and three lower ones (the fourth lower swing began its formation at the end of the chart).
+A two-bar swing begins when two consecutive bars update the highs or lows either upward or downward.
+On the chart above, the start of these swings is marked with the numbers "1" and "2" — four upper swings and three lower ones, with the fourth lower swing forming at the end of the chart.

 two-bar Gann swings on the chart